KyujinHan/NeRF_details_code_analysis/README.md

 ~~Currently, this code cannot use the pre-trained model.~~ ~~Because I changed some class name.~~

-So, if you want to use pre-trained model in 'D-NeRF implementaion.ipynb', you change class name same like D-NeRF
+So, if you want to use pre-trained model in 'D-NeRF implementaion.ipynb', you change class name same like D-NeRF github.
 ```
 First,
 class Canonical_NeRF -> NeRFOriginal